-At the Association of Writers and Writing Programs in Portland the final week of March, I did the usual: go to workshops and hit the parties.
+At the Association of Writers and Writing Programs in Portland, OR, the final week of March, I did the usual: attend workshops and hit the parties.
 But it was the unusual that resonated: A chat with writer Jennifer F. Steil at the Authors Guild gathering.
 She told me about serving as a newspaper editor in Yemen; using candy to get reporters to make deadline; and being kidnapped at gunpoint while six months pregnant.

-It was roughly 10 years ago that an old beau, who was living in Afghanistan-adjacent Yemen and writing for its Observernewspaper, asked her to come to train some reporters.
-She agreed and even used three weeks of vacation time from her then-post The Week in NYC.
-Her brief tenure went over so well that the paper’s owner offered her a full-time gig as editor-in-chief.
-With the $12,000 a year he was paying her, he reasoned she could turn the his outlet “into the New York Times.”
+It was roughly 10 years ago when an old beau, who lived in Yemen and wrote occasionally for its Yemen Observer newspaper, asked her to come over and train reporters.
+She agreed, using up the last three weeks of vacation time from her job at The Week magazine in NYC.
+Her work with Yemen Observer staff went over so well that the paper’s owner offered her a full-time gig as editor-in-chief.
+With the $12,000 a year he was paying her, he reasoned she could turn his outlet “into the New York Times.”

-Tall order for a teeny budget, but Steil found the work rewarding, felt ready for a change, and deemed that she could use some of her down time to research a larger narrative, The Woman Who Fell From the Sky: An American Woman’s Adventures in the Oldest City on Earth (Broadway Books, 2010), about her experience running the paper and the reporters she met there.
+Steil found the work rewarding and used her down time to research The Woman Who Fell From the Sky: An American Woman’s Adventures in the Oldest City on Earth (Broadway Books, 2010), about her experience running the paper and the reporters she met there.

 “I fell in love with the journalists,” she says.
-“There were 13 Yeminis, half men and half women.
+Of the 13 reporters, roughly half were women and half men.
 The women were amazing because they worked their asses off.
 They were ambitious and desperate to learn.
 They had no training, no one to mentor them, and no one who believed in them.”

 The men were talented and eager to improve as well, but she still got into screaming fights with them: